edwardshaddow/iromlab/doc/setupDbpoweramp.md

 Now the following window appears:

 ![](./img/dbpaBatchripperConfig2.png)
+*Note: both drives will be set as unconfigured when setting up initially*

 Under *Unconfigured Drives*, locate the Nimbie's drive select the CD-drive that corresponds to the Nimbie discrobot (make sure *not* to select the computer's built-in drive here; the Nimbie has a *Teac* drive so you should be able to identify it from its description).
 Click on *Configure* to the right-hand side of the drive.